mafintosh/lil-pids/README.md

 That's it!

-## Pro-tip
+## Pro-tips

-Spawn lil-pids /home/username/services with your OS' service monitor.
-Then it'll startup at boot and every thing you'll need to do is edit the services file
+* Spawn `lil-pids ./services ./pids` with your OS' service monitor.
+Then it'll startup at boot and every thing you need to do is edit the services file.

+* Add `> output.log and 2> errors.log` to the end of a command to persist logs to files.

+* Cat the pids file and use `kill` to restart a running process.
+Use `ps` / `top` to check how something is running.

+* Add `#` in front of a service to disable it temporarily.

 ## License